Okay, so with a weird name like “The Dreaming Panda,” you’re probably wondering who I really am.

-Well, you probably want a little more info on me as a person, apart from PANS, anyway, so I’ll tell you that I’m twenty-three years old, I’m from California, and I’m a graduate student.
-When I’m not too sick, I like running, biking, cooking, and spending time with my friends.
-And obviously, I love to write.
+Well, you probably want a little more info on me as a person, apart from PANS, anyway, so I’ll tell you that I’m twenty-three years old, I’m originally from California, and I’m now a graduate student.
+Writing is one of my passions, but I’m working towards a career in a STEM field.
+(Sometimes I do think about changing gears and writing full-time instead, but writing is essential for any career in academia.)
+When I’m not too sick, I also like running, biking, cooking, and spending time with my friends.

 The “Dreaming” part came from the fact that hypersomnia was one of my worst symptoms when I started this blog.
 I used to fall asleep all day long no matter how much sleep or caffeine I had—standing up, sitting down, driving, taking notes, having a conversation, etc. I was never sure if I was conscious or not, so I pretty much existed in a dream world.
 Thankfully, this symptom disappeared after two IVIG treatments.

 I don’t much like to talk about my illness in “real life” outside the chronic illness community—I save it for this blog.
 Even if you don’t know who I am or what I look like, I hope you feel special for knowing things about me that I don’t tell to anyone else.